-Next they had to out guess offser bidders.
-Winkler took with him to Johnston a sealed bid.
-When it was opened it read: "\$42,000 or 10 per cent higher than the highest bid."
+Next they had to out guess offset bidders.
+Winkler took within to Johnston a sealed bid.
+When it was opened it read: "43,000 or 10 per cent higher than the highest bid."
 It took the 10 per cent higher part of the bid to buy it for the University, but Winkler came home with the priceless collection.

-He was 'baby sitter" for an ever, more valuable collection in the then wild country of Mexico back in 1921-the Garcia Collection now counted as one of the most fabulous sets of books in the state.
+He was "baby sitter" for an ever, more valuable collection in the then wild country of Mexico back in 1921-the Garcia Collection now counted as one of the most fabulous sets of books in the state.

-a graphic history of the South in its paces dated from 1785 to 1810 the title would pass from the ownord hands to the University.
-Mexico was in a terrible mess and President Obregon was kept busy trying to restate order to a wild country.
+a graphic history of the South in its pages dated from 1785 to 1810 the title would pass from the women's hands to the University.
+Mexico was in a terrible meas and President Obregon was kept busy trying to restore order to a wild country.